 - How a two-week trip can help you prepare for your retirement

-You may recall an ING commercial from the past that asked, “What’s your number?”
+You may recall a past ING commercial that asked, “What’s your number?”
 Pre-retirees carried around an orange number representing how much money they would need to save in order to retire.
 Individuals carefully carried their number from home to work and back again, and were encouraged to “take care of your number so it can take care of you in retirement.”

 Numbers are certainly important to retirement planning.
 There are endless articles and research available on how to arrive at the right number.
 With so much focus on the numbers, it is easy to ignore the rest of your retirement planning.
 There is so much more to retirement than simply replacing your income.
 How will you replace your time, your social network, and your sense of purpose once you retire?

 Unfortunately these more intangible questions can be much more complicated to answer than ING’s “What’s your number?”
 Thinking through these questions well in advance will make for a much more enjoyable transition into life away from the university.
 This report contains six suggestions to help you start to think about your retirement beyond the numbers.